-For borrowers with multiple student loans who want to expedite their debt repayment, it can be hard to know where to start.
+For borrowers with multiple federal or private student loans who want to expedite their debt repayment, it can be hard to know where to start.
 If your goal is to reduce the overall amount of interest you owe , you might want to consider the “debt avalanche” method of debt repayment.

 Using this method, you would choose the student loan debt with the highest interest rate and work on “attacking” it first.
 You would do this while making the minimum payment on all other loans or sources of debt.
 After the highest interest rate loan is paid off, redirect any additional funds you were paying toward the first loan to the loan with the next highest interest rate.

 Graduates can also consider refinancing their loans.
 When you refinance, you’re essentially paying off your old loan or loans with a new loan from a private lender, like SoFi.
 Ideally, you refinance in order to get a lower rate on the loans than you currently have.

 Student loan refinancing companies are generally able to offer a lower interest rate or more favorable loan terms to graduates who have met their lending criteria, which may include having a strong financial history and income among other things.

 It’s usually worth checking to see if you qualify for a lower rate than you’re currently paying.
 With refinancing, you’re also usually able to adjust other aspects of your loans, such as the repayment schedule.
 You may be able to extend it, if you’re looking for lower monthly payments, or shorten it, if you want to pay less in interest—and outsmart amortization—on your loan.

 When deciding to refinance, borrowers should consider their current financial situation and any benefits their federal student loans currently have, such as an income-driven repayment plan or Public Service Loan Forgiveness option.
 When you refinance with a private lender, you will lose access to these federal programs.